site logo

 Before Sharpsburg

-He was 'recruited' on 9 March 1862 in Liberty County, Texas, and joined his Company - Company K, 5th Texas Infantry - in Richmond, VA.
+He was a farmer and practicing lawyer at Dayton in Polk County, TX before the war.
+He was recruited on 9 March 1862 in Liberty County, Texas, and joined his Company - Company K, 5th Texas Infantry - in Richmond, VA.
 He first saw action on the Peninsula in May and June 1862.

 On the Campaign